 The organisations using G Suite were almost certainly in the second camp.

-Lastly, let me share my single favourite feature in all of the G Suite apps: Explore within Google Sheets.
-A hidden gem, sitting at the bottom-right corner of every Sheet, this tool uses clever AI magic to suggest formatting, graphs, charts, pivot tables and calculations without any user-instruction.
-However, if you’re a fan of taking charge, you can also ask questions in natural language (as if you were talking to a colleague, not a spreadsheet) such as “What is the average number of goals scored for the country Scotand?” - and the tool will give you not only the answer, but the workings too (the formula used to answer the question)!
-The reason it’s my favourite feature, is not because it’s powered by some fancy Google wizardry - it’s that it helps people who are the most apprehensive about working in spreadsheets and have little knowledge of formulas/charts, perform incredible analysis on their data.
+Lastly, let me share my single favorite feature in all of the G Suite apps: Explore within Google Sheets.
+A hidden gem, sitting at the bottom-right corner of every Sheet, this tool uses clever AI magic to suggest formatting, graphs, charts, pivot tables, and calculations without any user instruction.
+However, if you’re a fan of taking charge, you can also ask questions in natural language (as if you were talking to a colleague, not a spreadsheet) such as “What is the average number of goals scored for the country Scotland?” - and the tool will give you not only the answer, but the workings too (the formula used to answer the question)!
+The reason it’s my favorite feature is not because it’s powered by some fancy Google wizardry - it’s that it helps people who are the most apprehensive about working in spreadsheets and have little knowledge of formulas/charts perform incredible analysis of their data.
 Absolutely wonderful!

 Let’s examine the Google Chat app for example - an internal instant messaging system built into G Suite.
-From this tool, any user can direct message their colleagues, create a Room for conversation around a specific topic with multiple people or start a video-call with their team.
+From this tool, any user can direct message their colleagues, create a Room for conversation around a specific topic with multiple people or start a video call with their team.
 All of these actions take only a couple of clicks and a few seconds - meaning that connecting with colleagues is incredibly simple.
-The ability to efficiently ask questions, get feedback and make decisions is absolutely crucial when remote working and this tool removes all of the technology barriers for a team trying to do so.
+The ability to efficiently ask questions, get feedback and make decisions is absolutely crucial when remote working, and this tool removes all of the technical barriers for a team trying to do so.

-Google Meet is another tool which is excellent whilst working-from-home - and again, simplicity is key.
-It’s only one click to start a call - from Gmail, the Meet app or even to add a Meet link into a calendar event.
+Google Meet is another tool that is excellent whilst working from home - and again, simplicity is key.
+It’s only one click to start a call - from Gmail, the Meet app, or even to add a Meet link to a calendar event.
 Joining a call is just as easy - all you need to do is share the Meet URL with the participants of the call.
-If the participant has been invited via calendar via their G Suite or Google account, then they get straight into the call, no hassle.
+If the participant has been invited via calendar via their G Suite or Google account, then they get straight into the call, with no hassle.
 Otherwise, all someone needs to do to join is type their name and request to join the call - allowing current participants to reject or accept this request.
 Whichever way, it works seamlessly.
-Once you are in the call, there are some easy-to-use tools that help you work better together such as: live speech-to-text captions, screen-sharing with audio and call recording functionality.
+Once you are on the call, there are some easy-to-use tools that help you work better together such as: live speech-to-text captions, and screen-sharing with audio and call recording functionality.

-In addition to all of the above, Google are also leading the way in terms of their innovative enterprise-level security features too such as:
+In addition to all of the above, Google is also leading the way in terms of its innovative enterprise-level security features too such as:

-- Advanced protection programme: provides extra security policies and precautions for high-risk users such as the CEO or super administrator
+- Advanced protection program: provides extra security policies and precautions for high-risk users such as the CEO or super administrator

-- Context aware access: allows you to provide granular access to G Suite services based on the environment and behaviour of a user (e.g. allow access to Drive only for users with 2FA enrollment and logging in from an IP address located in France)
+- Context-aware access: allows you to provide granular access to G Suite services based on the environment and behavior of a user (e.g. allow access to Drive only for users with 2FA enrollment and logging in from an IP address located in France)

-- Security centre for G Suite: analyse the overall health of the setup and perform deep-dive investigation on potential incidents
+- The security center for G Suite: analyse the overall health of the setup and perform a deep-dive investigation on potential incidents

 - Data loss prevention (DLP): allows you to set rules so actions can be taken on certain types of data being shared externally via email or file sharing (e.g. block credit card data from being shared via email externally)